 If you now wish to have garden steps, the first step is to determine the right material.
 You have three options:

 Building wooden garden steps is simultaneously simple and affordable.
-Just like stone garden steps, wood ones have several variants for detailed customisation.
+Just like stone garden steps, wood ones have several variants for detailed customization.
 You can choose from maple, blackbutt, jarrah, spotted gum, plywood, and merbau wood.
-Wooden steps are ideal if you want to retain the natural vibe or ambience of your garden.
+Wooden steps are ideal if you want to retain your garden's natural vibe or ambiance.

 Ideas on incorporating garden stairs